 In this article, we will discuss all the different types of composting toilets and what living environment or type of person they’re best for.

 A toilet that uses the composting system is a kind of dry toilet treating fecal matter through a biological process known as composting.

 This process causes organic materials to decompose, which then transforms human waste into compost.
 Composting is performed under-regulated aerobic conditions by microorganisms (primarily bacteria and fungus).

 Most composting toilets do not utilize water to clean or flush and are therefore referred to as “dry toilets” or “waterless toilets.”

-A carbon addition like sawdust or peat moss is introduced after every use in various types of the composting toilet to help compost the solid waste.
-This technique produces air spaces for aerobic breakdown of human feces.
-This also increases the levels amongst carbon and nitrogen, decreasing potential odors.
+A carbon addition like sawdust or peat moss is introduced after every use in various types of composting toilets to help compost the solid waste.
+This technique produces air spaces for an aerobic breakdown of human feces.
+This also increases the levels of carbon and nitrogen, decreasing potential odors.

 When embarking on the journey of sustainable living in modern society, it is not an easy task to find effective and efficient solutions to everyday practices that harm our environment.